 If you park on the street, move your car to make room for customers.

 Adopt a simplified pricing structure so you won’t have to make a lot of changes.
 Group items of the same price together and clearly display the price.

-You could use a color code or put a sticker with the price on each item.
+You can use a color code, or put a sticker with the price on each item.
 Or make a sign: “Each item on this table goes for $1.”
-(Just make sure higher-priced items aren’t accidentally left there.)

 If the price of an item is firm, indicate that on the sales tag.
 For big-ticket items, it may also help to attach an advertisement for a new version of the item with its normal asking price to show that you are offering it at a greatly reduced rate.

 Group similar items to make it easier for customers to navigate the sale.
 Also, keep items off the ground.
 Hang up clothes.
 Offer an outlet for customers to test electrical items.
 Be sure to start the sale with plenty of small bills and change.